Amethyst-szs/voice-generator/README.md

 # voice-generator
-Generates wav files for voicing text
+Generates wav files for speaking text in blips